MatiasBastarrica/qr-code-component/README.md

 One of my major learnings was the centering of an element across both vertically and horizontally.
 The combination of flexbox and a fixed width on the container helped me achieve this task.

-In this project I wanted to keep the default attribution section that frontendmentor provides, but I realized later on in the development that this element braught me troubles when I was trying to center my qr-component.
+In this project I wanted to keep the default attribution section that frontendmentor provides, but I realized later on in the development that this element got me into trouble when I was trying to center my qr-component.
 Because I was using the body as my flex-container, both the attribuiton element and the qr-component were the flex-items.
 This made the centering of the qr-component in the center of the viewport a difficult task because I couldn't position the attribution element at the bottom of the page.
 In order to solve this I decided to wrap my qr-component in a div with a class of "container" and instead of the body, this div would be my flex-container.

 ### Continued development